 General Information.
-The individualized studies major in the liberal arts provides students the opportunity to design an interdisciplinary program of study that brings fields of inquiry together in unique combinations not currently offered as a program in the SMU curriculum.
-Interested and academically qualified students are invited to explore this possibility with the program's director (214-768-2168).
+The major in individualized studies in the liberal arts provides students the opportunity to design an interdisciplinary program of study that brings fields of inquiry together in unique combinations not currently offered as a program in the SMU curriculum.
+Interested and academically qualified students are invited to explore this possibility with the program's director (Dedman College Associate Dean of Academic Affairs).
 If the student's plan of study appears to have merit, the director will suggest faculty members in appropriate departments and divisions of the University who can provide further assistance in designing the program.
 Students must ask at least three faculty members to constitute a Faculty Supervisory Committee, with one serving as chair.

-Students with at least a 3.500 GPA in the first 24 term hours taken through enrollment at SMU are eligible to pursue the program, which consists of individually designed majors in the liberal arts of at least 36 term hours, with a minimum of 24 term hours of advanced courses (3000 level or above).
-The program must satisfy all Universitywide requirements and all other University and Dedman College graduation requirements.
+Students with at least a 3.500 GPA in the first 24 credit hours taken through enrollment at SMU are eligible to pursue the program, which consists of individually designed majors in the liberal arts of at least 36 credit hours, with a minimum of 24 credit hours of advanced courses (3000 level or above).
+The program must satisfy all University-wide requirements and all other University and Dedman College graduation requirements.
 Students are responsible for fulfilling all prerequisites for courses taken.
 The degree will be identified as a B.A. with a major in individualized studies in the liberal arts.
 A note on the transcript will denote the specialization.
 Students intending to seek admission to graduate schools are encouraged to include at least 30 hours of a coherent set of courses in an identifiable disciplinary field.